eduardopoleo/eduardopoleo.github.io/_posts/2019-09-26-computer-architecture-pt2.md

 ![big ram](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/big_ram_3.png)

 All we've done in the case is to break down the 4 digits address into 2 parts.
 The first 2 digits are fed into a top level DMUX to see which RAM gets to process the incoming **load**, and then we feed the last 2 address digits to all RAM chips.
-These will then ensure that only one register within a particular RAM will ever be active, which is exactly we we need.
+This will ensure that only one register within a particular RAM will ever be active, which is exactly what we need.
 Yet again you can imagine we can keep extending this concept till we reach the RAM capacity we want.

 Thanks for reading!